in1311/DKNN/README.md

 Or you can **run the demo.ipynb** file, which encompasses code blocks for data loading, preprocessing, model initialization, training, and predicting, providing a more comprehensive running example.

 The train log and results are saved in folder "results"

+Please note that we tested the code on machines equipped with NVIDIA RTX4090 GPU and RTX3060 GPU.
+We recommend utilizing GPU for running our provided code examples, and varying device conditions may affect the results.